 (Profile translated from the instruction manual)

-Don’t judge her strength on appearance alone, Arcee's presence is enough of a threat for her enemy targets.
-She is an angel amongst her companions, but a devil to her enemies.
-She vows to defeat opponent's no matter the cost.
-This belief, together with combat and psychological training have been her sustenance and with this she has turned into a hunter.
+Don’t judge her strength on appearance alone, Arcee's presence is enough of a threat for her enemies.
+An angel amongst her companions, but a devil to her enemies.
+She vows to defeat her opponent's no matter the cost.
+This belief, combined with her combat and psychological training has turned her into the perfect hunter.

 The Legends Arcee is near identical to Hasbros release in 2014 (article here), however in line with the more cartoon accurate theme that Takara usually take, this version of Arcee is a faithful representation from her appearance in the 1980's cartoon.
 This is a welcome change but this is where it ends for me, well at least with my version of the figure.